Mad Hatter (DC Comics): Secret Six redux

 Secret Six #6 (February 2009) reveals that Mad Hatter has hired the Six to break Tarantula out of Alcatraz, to deliver her as well as a "Get Out of Hell Free" card created by Neron to Gotham City.
 Doing so has put the Six directly in the line of retribution from Junior, Ragdoll's psychotic sister.
 Junior believes that the Neron card is key to saving her soul from eternal damnation, and will stop at nothing to reclaim it from Tarantula and the Six.
 It seems that Junior's wrath is not the motivation behind Tetch's hiring the Six to perform this mission.
 He has made it clear his intention is to ensure the Six safely reach Gotham.
 The story is ongoing, and Tetch's full plan has yet to be revealed, although it is made clear in the same issue that Tetch intends to murder each member of the Six as part of his revenge.
 Tetch observes as the Six battle Junior and his goons on Gotham Bridge and when the battle ceases he confronts them, telling them how they betrayed him.
 Rag Doll throws Tetch's hat over the edge and Tetch jumps off after it.

 "Batman: Life After Death"

 Tetch next shows up, seemingly uninjured from his battle with the Secret Six, working with the Penguin, who is planning on killing the new Black Mask.
 He assists the Penguin in attaching a mind control device to a gas mask, which is placed on Batman's head to turn him into a puppet to assassinate Black Mask.
 The plot fails, and Batman recovers before killing Black Mask.
 Following this, Tetch is shown once again incarcerated in Arkham.
-He hires Deathstroke the Terminator and the Titans to free him, and escapes just prior to a massive prison riot.
+He hires Deathstroke and the Titans to free him, and escapes just prior to a massive prison riot.